DavidFliguer/sh_scripts/README.md

 # sh_scripts

+## Personal collection of scripts that do stuff (All kinds of stuff), written in order to learn/exercise shell

 ** script_1 **

 WGet to MusicBrainZ to get artist entity of Pink Floyd and output it to the screen